Tejumade Alakija: Life

-Alakija Tejumade also served in some key ministries, such as Ministry of Health as the Deputy Permanent Secretary in 1978, and also in Ministry of Education as Permanent Secretary in 1979, before becoming the head of state civil service in Oyo State.
+Princess Alakija also served in some key ministries, such as the Ministry of Health as the Deputy Permanent Secretary in 1978, and also in Ministry of Education as Permanent Secretary in 1979, before becoming the head of state civil service in Oyo State.

 She rose to be the first female head of Oyo State's civil service.
 From 1993 to 1997, she was Pro-Chancellor of the University of Abuja.

 Princess Alakija died in University College Hospital, Ibadan in 2013.